-This year the Company's programs reached more than 192,000 young Australians and their parents or carers in 94 communities in every state and territory throughout Australia.
-This constitutes a reduction in 28,000 in the number of program participants driven largely by the impact of COVID-19, particularly with regard to ongoing lockdowns in the second half of 2021.
+This year the Company's programs reached more than 192,873 young Australians and their parents or carers in 91 communities in every state and territory throughout Australia.
+This constitutes an increase of 0.5% in the number of program participants.
+Expenditure on community programs increased to \$111.5 million (2022: \$102.9 million).
+This reflects the cost of additional scholarship payments during the year.

-Expenditure on community programs increased to \$102.9 million (2021: \$87.2 million).
-This reflects the cost of additional scholarship payments during the year, the payment of approximately \$1.5 million to Learning for Life families whose lives were impacted by floods in the eastern states in 2022, and the cost of additional program delivery staff.